mixtur/webpack-spritesmith/Readme.md

 - `target` - generated files
     - `image` - target image filename
     - `css` - target spritesheet filename, can be css, stylus, less or sass file
+- `apiOptions` - optional
+    - `generateSpriteName` - function.
+Takes full path to source image file and expected to return name by which it will be referenced in API.
+Return value will be used as `sprite.name` for [spritesheet-templates](https://github.com/twolfson/spritesheet-templates).
+Default behaviour is to use filename (without dirname and extension)
+    - `cssImageRef` - path by which generated image will be referenced in API
 - `spritesmithOptions` - optional.
 Options for [spritesmith](https://github.com/Ensighten/spritesmith)
 - `spritesheetTemplatesOptions` - optional.
 Options for [spritesheet-templates](https://github.com/twolfson/spritesheet-templates)